By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Is jealousy a good thing or bad thing?
+Is jealousy a good thing or a bad thing?

 Jealousy is a complicated subject.
 When the word jealousy is used, most people think immediately about their romantic partner relationship.
 It appears that certain expressions of jealousy can strengthen some relationships while other expressions can destroy your relationships.
 Clients who come to counseling because of jealousy, usually have been harmed by a jealous partner or they’ve been required to get counseling because their jealousy has led to violent, aggressive actions.